nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 Here are the available fields (see the [<span class="nolink">PackageDefinition</span> Javadoc](https://qa.nuxeo.org/jenkins/job/master/job/nuxeo-connect-master/site/nuxeo-connect-client/apidocs/org/nuxeo/connect/update/model/PackageDefinition.html) for a full description):

-*   `package type`:&nbsp; `studio`,&nbsp;`hotfix` or `addon`.
+*   `package type`:  `studio`, `hotfix` or `addon`.
 The installation behavior may vary depending on the package type.
-For instance, the&nbsp;`mp-hotfix` command looks for&nbsp;`hotfix` packages and the&nbsp;`studio` packages have a special treatment in the Administration page and some specific packages dependency resolution rules.
+For instance, the `mp-hotfix` command looks for `hotfix` packages and the `studio` packages have a special treatment in the Administration page and some specific packages dependency resolution rules.
     See [org.nuxeo.connect.update.PackageType](https://qa.nuxeo.org/jenkins/job/master/job/nuxeo-connect-master/site/nuxeo-connect-client/apidocs/org/nuxeo/connect/update/PackageType.html).
 *   `package name`: Open field.
-The name is used to reference the package in `nuxeoctl`, in the Administration page and on&nbsp;[http://marketplace.nuxeo.com/](http://marketplace.nuxeo.com/), so it is recommended to use a lowercase dash-separated name.
+The name is used to reference the package in `nuxeoctl`, in the Administration page and on [http://marketplace.nuxeo.com/](http://marketplace.nuxeo.com/), so it is recommended to use a lowercase dash-separated name.
-*   `package version`: Versions are in the form&nbsp;`major.minor.patch-classifier` with some "special" classifiers like "beta", "SNAPSHOT"...
+*   `package version`: Versions are in the form `major.minor.patch-classifier` with some "special" classifiers like "beta", "SNAPSHOT"...
     See [org.nuxeo.connect.update.Version](https://qa.nuxeo.org/jenkins/job/master/job/nuxeo-connect-master/site/nuxeo-connect-client/apidocs/org/nuxeo/connect/update/Version.html).
 *   `title`: Open field.
 *   `description`: HTML field.
 *   `classifier`: Unused.
 *   `home-page`: The URL where more information can be found about this package.
 *   `vendor`: The vendor represent the entity providing and maintaining the package.
-*   `installer` and&nbsp;`uninstaller`: See [org.nuxeo.connect.update.model.TaskDefinition](https://qa.nuxeo.org/jenkins/job/master/job/nuxeo-connect-master/site/nuxeo-connect-client/apidocs/org/nuxeo/connect/update/model/TaskDefinition.html).
+*   `installer` and `uninstaller`: See [org.nuxeo.connect.update.model.TaskDefinition](https://qa.nuxeo.org/jenkins/job/master/job/nuxeo-connect-master/site/nuxeo-connect-client/apidocs/org/nuxeo/connect/update/model/TaskDefinition.html).
 *   `validator`: See [org.nuxeo.connect.update.Validator](https://qa.nuxeo.org/jenkins/job/master/job/nuxeo-connect-master/site/nuxeo-connect-client/apidocs/org/nuxeo/connect/update/Validator.html).
 *   `supported`: True or False.
 Is the package maintenance guaranteed by a support contract with the vendor.
 *   `hotreload-support`: True or False.
-Can the package be "hot reloaded" (cf Nuxeo IDE, Nuxeo Studio, Dev mode...).
+Can the package be "hot reloaded" (cf Nuxeo Studio, Dev mode...).
 *   `require-terms-and-conditions-acceptance`: True or False.
 Determines if the package install requires terms and conditions acceptance by the administrator.
 *   `nuxeo-validation`: A validation status: `none`, `inprocess`, `primary_validation` or `nuxeo_certified`.
     See [org.nuxeo.connect.update.NuxeoValidationState.](https://qa.nuxeo.org/jenkins/job/master/job/nuxeo-connect-master/site/nuxeo-connect-client/apidocs/org/nuxeo/connect/update/NuxeoValidationState.html)